mifjpn/Moebuntu-SetupHelperScript2/README.md

 Numbers 2) to 10) of choice are setups of 9 color "themes" that are each "Window Theme and Shell Theme Set".
 In those settings, you can change the login screen.
 If you want to change, type "Y" to the "Change login screen" question.
-If you want to change to Toy's basic login screen, type "Y" to the "Set Toy's basic login picture(Y) Or Original(or Example) login png-picture(N)?:" question.
+If you want to change to Moebuntu basic login screen, type "Y" to the "Set Moebuntu basic login picture(Y) Or Original(or Example) login png-picture(N)?:" question.
 If You choose "N" for Oringinal or Example login images, A question for inputting images in PNG format for changes will appear.